AttapongSangphet/swu-ds525/capstone-project/README.md

 ## Loading raw data to Datalake, AWS S3 bucket
 ### To connect to AWS S3 bucket, AWS Credential keys as mentioned above and S3 URI are required in this step.
-### Change connecting configurations in etl code following by AWS Credential keys and S3 URI.
+### Change connection configurations in etl code following by AWS Credential keys and S3 URI.

 ![ETL Code Configuration](pictures/.jpg)